 In Sydney, many restaurants will have specific nights where they have STELLAR deals on their menu.
 For example, The Village at PottsPoint – near Kings Cross – has an entire weekly schedule of good deals.
 On Monday they have 50% off everything on their menu, Wednesday $5 for any of their amazing and filling pizzas, Thursday $5 for their classic steak and chips, and Saturday $18 for a pitcher of one of their jugged cocktails – which are usually $28.
 This place is phenomenal, has a great vibe, and these awesome deals.
 These are the kind of places to look for.

 TAKE AWAY – Tip #18 Liberty or Food

 But, Jon?
 What if I really want the food from that fancy looking restaurant on the wharf?
-Hey guess what, many of the restaurants in Sydney that are frequently assaulted by tourists will have an area adjoined to them that has a limited menu for take away.
-You can buy some cheaper optioned food and go sit in one of the MANY parks throughout Sydney and enjoy your meal.
+Hey, guess what, many of the restaurants in Sydney that are frequently visited by tourists will have an area adjoined to them that has a limited menu for take away.
+You can buy some of the cheaper options, and go sit in one of the MANY parks throughout Sydney and enjoy your meal.
 But remember, cheaper is a relative term and only means cheaper for Sydney standards.

 TIPPING CULTURE – Tip #22 No Worries

 Australia is not a tipping culture like in the US.
 Basically, tip only if you have had exemplary service and are at a real fine dining restaurant.
 Otherwise, pay the bill and move on.